chwo/bitcode-local-package-issue/README.md

 Link to [Swift Forums post](https://forums.swift.org/t/bitcode-warning-when-swift-package-is-used-in-watch-app/50897)

+### :white_check_mark: Resolved:

+It turned out that the root cause was explicitly setting `ENABLE_BITCODE=YES` in the watchOS extension target.
+This applies bitcode to all builds whereas with the default setting, bitcode is only selectively applied by Xcode.
+So sticking to the default value solved the issue.

 ## Actual result
 Building the app on simulator builds gives the following bitcode warning in the `Built target SampleWatchApp Extension: Link SampleWatchApp Extension (arm64)` step: